Southern massive stars at high angular resolution. Physical separations and mass ratios: SMASH+ detection limits

-Fortunately, the sample is large enough that we can hope to marginalised over the random 3D-orientation of the orbits.
-The argument of the ascending node $\Omega$ is critical for the orientation of the projected orbit on the sky of the plane but has no impact on the distribution of projected separation so that we ignore it.
-Figure~\ref{fig:sepa2} provides the probability density functions (PDFs) of $Sep/a$ marginalised over the various elements defining the orbital configurations ($i, \omega, e$).
-It illustrates the critical impact of eccentricity, which widen the distribution, while large, more likely, inclinations make the distribution asymmetric.
-Assuming a random orientation of the orbit in 3D-space, and a uniform distribution of the eccentricities between $e=0.0$ and 0.9, the bottom panel provides the overall PDF marginalized over all orbital configurations and summarizes the overall likelihood that the measured $Sep$ is representative of the size of the orbit given by $a$.
+It illustrates the critical impact of eccentricities, which widen the distribution, while large, more probable inclinations make the distribution asymmetric.
+Assuming a random orientation of the orbit in 3D space ($f_{\cos i} \propto \mathcal{U}(-1,1)$; $f_{\omega} \propto \mathcal{U}(0,\pi)$), and a uniform distribution of the eccentricities ($f_{e} \propto \mathcal{U}(0,0.9)$), the bottom panel provides the overall PDF marginalized over all orbital configurations and summarizes the overall likelihood that the measured $Sep$ is representative of the size of the orbit given by $a$.
 This PDF is the one that we can use to assess the overall impact of the geometry.
-Fortunately that distribution has a mode a $Sep/a=1$, and a median $Sep/a=0.9$ .
-Thus, on average, the measured projected separation $Sep$ is a reasonable estimator of the semi-major axis $a$ of the relative orbit, albeit with a broad dispersion (68\%-HDI=[0.46:1.25]).
+Fortunately that distribution has a mode at $Sep/a=1$, and a median $Sep/a \approx 0.9$ .
+Thus, on average, the measured projected separation $Sep$ is a reasonable estimator of the semi-major axis $a$ of the relative orbit, albeit with a broad dispersion (50\%-HDI=[0.6:1.1]).
+As discussed in Sect.~\ref{sec:results:separations}, we aim to constrain the distribution of semi-major axis in $\log a$.
+As for the discussion of distance estimates in Sect.~\ref{sec:distances}, and given that $\log a \propto \log Sep$ (Eq.~\ref{eq:sep_o_a}), the small systematic error introduced by using $Sep$ as a biased estimator of $a$ remains small compared to the signal.
+Incidentally, it even almost counterbalanced the systematics on the distance quantified by Eq.~\ref{eq:gaia} and we proceed without further corrections.